janva/generator-janva-webapp/README.md

 npm install -g yo
 ```

-If you get errors of the kind `EACCESS` or `EPERM`  you probably storing your node packages in folder accessible only by sudo.
+If you get errors of the kind `EACCESS` or `EPERM`  you're probably storing your node packages in folder accessible only by sudo.
 Using sudo to install packages, as workaround, is not recommended.
 Instead you can create a local folder for your own packages, add that folder to your path and set the npm prefix to that folder.
 If
 your not getting any error you can skip this step.
 Also it might be a good idea to back up your `.bashrc` file in your home  directory.

 ```bash